Mach1Studios/m1-sdk/Examples/Unreal Engine/Mach1 DS UE Pack/README.md

 All current actors rely on component to work properly.

 #INSTALLATION#
-Please import the 'DirectionalSoundBlueprint' folder named as is into the root of the project /Content/DirectionalSoundBlueprint.
+Please move the 'DirectionalSoundBlueprint' folder named as is into the root of the project /Content/DirectionalSoundBlueprint.

 After initial import you may move the folder form within Unreal Engine (otherwise the componenets and actors will not link correctly).

-Actors will automatically locate and snap to the HMD camera in the project.
+Actors will automatically locate and snap to the camera in the project.

 #CHANGELOG#